Katy Perry’s Mother Has a Message for Parents of Prodigals

 Her adoring fans love her versatility, her outrageous stage persona, her spunky femininity and her unbridled sensuality.
 They’ve watched Katy change her hair color from brunette to electric blue to pink to blond and back to brunette.
 They’ve laughed at her crazy costumes.
 And because Katy has more Twitter followers than anyone on the planet, most of her fan base knows she was raised in a Christian home by conservative parents.

 Katy has sometimes taken swipes at her parents in media interviews.
 She has disavowed her Christian upbringing at times—even though the name “Jesus” is tattooed on the inside of her wrist.
-And in her newest album, Witness, which releases June 9, she displays a new level of over-the-top sexuality that would make most people blush.
+And in her newest album, Witness, she displays a new level of over-the-top sexuality that would make most people blush.
 (The video for her newest hit single “Bon Appetit” could best be described as soft porn created especially for the Food Network.)

 How does a Christian mother handle it when she sees her daughter drifting so far from the values she taught her?